How much revenue have you lost in the last 30 days from abandoned carts? I'm guessing, pretty much.

 If you're still relying on one-way marketing blasts to do the job this year, it spells a huge missed opportunity for you to understand the deeper insights on your customers and grow your tribe.
 Reaching out to your customers with two-way messaging enriches their relationships with your brand and the data that feeds back to you and your marketing team.

 The biggest mistake you'll be making this year is if you're not using your abandoned carts as an opportunity to understand your customers at scale.
-It's your brand's turn to start a conversation with your customers this 2021.
+It's your brand's turn to start talking to your customers this 2021, and conversational text messaging might be your golden ticket.

-Here are the 6 top reasons for cart abandonment as told by 500k conversations with real customers:
+We'll show you how, but first here are the 6 top reasons for cart abandonment as told by 500k text conversations with real customers:

 Your customers are lazier than you would expect.
 Your checkout process should be the easiest and most seamless last leg of your customer's buying journey.